UP 3rd West Industrial Lead

 UP's 3rd West Industrial Lead was another example of UP's dominance over D&RGW in the 1950s.
-The fight between UP and D&RGW for traffic in Utah and throughout the west, a fight that included the Ogden Gateway case.
+The fight between UP and D&RGW for traffic in Utah and throughout the west came to a head in the 1960s with the fight that included the Ogden Gateway case.

 April 10, 1953

 Union Pacific received federal ICC approval to build an industrial lead along 3rd (400) West, south from 9th South, to 21st South, a distance of 1.7 miles.
 The industrial lead was built to serve several existing and potential businesses and industrial companies that had requested the spur, to allow them to use Union Pacific as a single-line carrier.

 The request to the ICC was protested by D&RGW, saying that they were capable of serving all customers in the area, after being asked to do so.
 The difference between UP's attitude toward customers, and D&RGW's attitude, was that Union Pacific would finance and construct a lead or spur from its main line to the customer's "clearance point," from which the customer would then need to advance the funds needed for their actual spur.
 D&RGW's attitude was that any potential customer would have to guarantee sufficient potential traffic to justify the construction of a lead or spur, and fund the construction in advance, including the railroad-owned lead to the customer's spur.